istvanaut/TK-MachineLearning/AGVCar/README.md

 * The ESP SPI.h library is limited in data transfer.
 We were only able to send 1 to 4 bytes of data.
 This is too slow to transfer the network weights
 * Documentation and resources are hard to find to the ESP specific functions

-### ESPRESS-IDF
+### ESPRESSIF

-Code can be found here.
+Code can be found [here](https://github.com/istvanaut/TK-MachineLearning/tree/main/AGVCar/Microcontrollers/ESP/tcp_client).

 This framework provides robust development.
-It contains lots of examples and is well documented(link).
+It contains lots of examples and is well documented, althoug some of the example projects are hard to find and no onger working.

 For socket communication, the password and host IP can be set in the *sdkconfig* file.